rspeer/rspeer.github.io/source/_posts/2014-03-31-python-3-4-from-scratch.markdown

 Sit back and relax for a few minutes.

 At the end, if you were missing any optional libraries, Python will warn you about them.
-If anything shows up that you would sorely miss, go install the appropriate library, and `make` again.
+If anything shows up that you would sorely miss, go install the appropriate library, and `./configure && make` again.

 ## Step 3: Make your Python environment